Alleged electoral fraud: Absence of accused person in court stalls trial

-Absence of Professor Ignatius Uduk of the University of Uyo, UNIUYO, who is standing trial for alleged electoral fraud in the 2019 general elections, Monday stalled hearing of the case at Akwa Ibom State High Court sitting in Uyo.
+Absence of Professor Ignatius Uduk of the, University of Uyo, UNIUYO, who is standing trial for alleged electroral fraud in the 2019 general elections, yesterday stalled hearing of the case at Akwa Ibom State High Court sitting in Uyo.

-He is being prosecuted by the Independent National Electoral Commission (INEC) on three-count amended charges bordering on, abandonment of duties, publishing of false election result scores, and lying on oath.
+He is being prosecuted by the Independent National Electoral Commission (INEC) on three count amended charge bordering on, abandonment of duties, publishing of false election result scores, and lying on oath.

-The accused person was supposed to open his defence Monday, as the Court presided over by Justice Bassey Nkanang had on April 28, 2022, dismissed his ‘no case submission”, filed through his Counsel.
+The accused person was supposed to open his defence yesterday (Monday), as the Court presided over by Justice Bassey Nkanang had in April 28, 2022 dismissed his ‘no case submission”, filed through his Counsel.

-But during Court proceeding yesterday, the Defence Counsel, Mr. Abasidiong Ekpenyong apologised for the absence of his Client in Court, noting that his absence was on grounds of ill health.
+But during Court proceeding yesterday, the Defence Counsel, Mr. Abasidiong Ekpenyong apologised for the absence of his Client in Court, noting that his absence was on ground of ill health.

 Ekpenyong who told the Court that the accused person was on admission at the Lagos State University Teaching Hospital, and sought adjournment of the case, saying his Client needed to get well before he could come to Court.